Search This Blog

 How to Downgrade a SQL Server Database To A Previous Version?

 You can however still copy/restore the database to the SQL Server version it was copied from.
-Then use one of the export/import tools to copy the data from there to the target SQL Server.
+Then use one of the export/import tools (SSIS, BCP etc.) to copy the data from there to the target SQL Server.
 This obviously requires more work on your part, is complex and is a lengthier process.
 But it is still a solution that can get the job done, barring any compatibility issues.

 What is SqlPackage.exe?

-In a nutshell SqlPackage.exe is a command-line utility that allows you to export/extract an SQL Server database and optionally import into another SQL Server.
+In a narrow sense, SqlPackage.exe is a command-line utility that allows you to export/extract an SQL Server database and optionally import into another SQL Server.
 Sqlpackage.exe is too a data export/import tool with additional features, and it uses the BCP utility (bcp.exe) behind the scene to copy data in and out of a database.

 It essentially gives you a command line alternative to some of the APIs and functionalities of the Data-tier applications (DAC) that you may have seen in the SSMS.